xtech/hw-openmower-sabo/INSTALL-HARDWARE-AND-SOFTWARE-PREP.md

 - Option B: Raspberry Pi CM4 with eMMC storage
   - Connect a Micro‑USB cable from your PC to the xCore’s Micro‑USB port.
   - Install the “rpiboot” host utility as described in [Set up the host device](https://www.raspberrypi.com/documentation/computers/compute-module.html).
-  - Power on[^1] the mower while pressing the xCore “Rpi Boot” button.
+  - Power on[^1] the mower while pressing the xCore “Rpi Boot” button (FIXME: Is it really needed?).
 When the status LEDs start flashing, release the button.
   - Run `sudo rpiboot` on your PC (see the Raspberry Pi docs for Windows/macOS).
 After a few seconds a new mass‑storage device (the CM4 eMMC) appears.
   - Start Raspberry Pi Imager.
   - Choose Model = “Raspberry Pi 4”.
   - Choose OS = “Use custom” and select the downloaded OpenMowerOS image.
-  - Choose the eMMC device just mounted by rpiboot. **Double‑check you selected the correct device.
-All data will be erased.**
+  - Choose the eMMC device just mounted by rpiboot. **Double‑check you selected the correct device, not a hard drive.
+All data will be erased!**
   - Click Next.
 Do not enable the optional custom settings.
 Write the image.
   - When verified, close the imager, unplug USB, and power the mower off again.

-- First boot
+- First boot ⏳
   - Power on[^1] the mower.
   - The CM4 will reboot several times; this may take a few minutes.
-It will create an “OpenMower‑<nnn>” Wi‑Fi access point.
+It will create an “OpenMower‑\<nnn>” Wi‑Fi access point.
 Follow OpenMower’s guide: [Configuring Wi‑Fi](https://openmower.de/docs/software-setup/configuring-wifi/).
-  - After Wi‑Fi configuration, the CM4 will connect to your local network and download the latest open_mower_ros image.
+  - After Wi‑Fi configuration, the CM4 will reboot again, connect to your local network and download the latest open_mower_ros image.
 This can take 20–40 minutes.
   - You may already check connectivity: `ping openmower.local` and `ssh openmower@openmower.local` (password: `openmower`).
-  - When the open_mower_ros image is installed (after about 30–50 minutes), open the OpenMower WebApp at `http://openmower.local:8080` (note http, not https).
+  - When the open_mower_ros image is installed (after about 20–40 minutes), open the OpenMower WebApp at `http://openmower.local:8080` (note http, not https).
   - Proceed only when ping, SSH, and the WebApp all work.

+- Login to your mower via `ssh openmower@openmower.local`
+- Shut it down again by `sudo halt`, wait a minute and Power the mower off
-- Power the mower off, unplug the large power Molex from the Carrierboard, and remove the assembly again.
+- Unplug the large power Molex from the Carrierboard, and remove the assembly again.

 - Optional: Waveshare CM4‑Heatsink‑B (SKU 22097)
   - Remove the xCore from the Carrierboard.